Skywalker756-3/FinalProject/README.md

 A webpage that describes how the moon phase effects the user's personal astrology. f the user doesn't have an account or their sign isn't collected in the cookies then open[this interface](Select Astrological Sign) If already in the cookies, just reference them for the sign.

 ### Personalized Horoscopes
-This is a personalized reading for the user based on their signs.
+This is a webpage with personalized reading for the user based on their signs.
 These feature daily, weekly and monthly horoscopes. f the user doesn't have an account or their sign isn't collected in the cookies then open[this interface](Select Astrological Sign) If already in the cookies, just reference them for the sign.

-### Zodiac Sign Compatibility
+### Zodiac Sign Compatibility Test
-This is another personalization feature that describes the relational compatibility of the user's sign with other signs.
-Maybe this even has compatibility scores.
+This is webpage that describes the relational compatibility of the user's sign with other signs.
+This reveals compatibility scores and describes the relationship.
 If the user doesn't have an account or their sign isn't collected in the cookies then open[this interface](Select Astrological Sign) If already in the cookies, just reference them for the sign.

 ### Astral Sign Guessing Game
-This is a game where given a celebrity, users have to 3 guesses to predict what sign a celebrity is.
-If we do the compatibility scores then
+This is a webpage that functinos as a game where given a celebrity, users have to 3 guesses to predict what sign a celebrity is.
+The user is directed to the

 ### Reviews
 This is a section that displays cards of user reviews, a user can make a review with their account and it's stored into the database.
 This will be at the bottome of the home webpage.